djienne/pair_trading_cartea_jaimungal_penalva/README.md

 # Binance Pair Trading with OU Process

-A professional-grade pair trading strategy implementation designed for Binance Futures.
+A pair trading strategy implementation backtest using Binance data.
 This project utilizes rolling-window cointegration analysis and models the resulting spread using an Ornstein-Uhlenbeck (OU) process to determine optimal trading bands through statistical optimal stopping theory.
+Based on info from the book "ALGORITHMIC AND HIGH-FREQUENCY TRADING" by CARTEA and JAIMUNGAL and PENALVA, and FrenchQuant videos.

 ## Features